jsageryd/.config.d/vim/.vim/bundle/vim-table-mode/README.md

     | Sherlock Holmes | 221B Baker Street        | 0987654321 |
     +-----------------+--------------------------+------------+

+Markdown and ReST filetypes have automatically configured corners.

-   You can also define in a table header border how it's content should be aligned, whether center, right or left by using a `:` character defined by `g:table_mode_align_char` option.
+   You can also define in a table header border how its content should be aligned, whether center, right or left by using a `:` character defined by `g:table_mode_align_char` option.

+If you manipulate the table when table mode is disabled or copy paste a table from clipboard from outside and it ends up being misaligned, you can realign it using `:TableModeRealign` or using the default mapping
+<kbd>\<Leader\>tr</kbd> (defined by the option `g:table_mode_relign_map`).

 ### Formatting existing content into a table

-   Table Mode wouldn't justify it's name if it didn't allow formatting existing content into a table.
+   Table Mode wouldn't justify its name if it didn't allow formatting existing content into a table.
 And it does as promised.
-Like table creation on the fly as you type, formatting existing content into a table is equally simple.
-You can visually select multiple lines and call `:Tableize` on it, or alternatively use the mapping <kbd>\<Leader\>tt</kbd> defined by the `g:table_mode_tableize_map` option which would convert CSV (Comma Separated Value) data into a table and use `,` defined by `g:table_mode_delimiter` option as the delimiter.
+Like table creation typing on the fly, formatting existing content into a table is equally simple.
+You can visually select multiple lines and call `:Tableize` on it.
+   Alternatively, the mapping <kbd>\<Leader\>tt</kbd> can be used (defined by the option `g:table_mode_tableize_map`).
+This converts CSV (Comma-separated Values) data into a table.

-   If however you wish to use a different delimiter, you can use the command `:Tableize/{pattern}` in a similar fashion as you use tabular (eg.
+   If however you wish to use a different delimiter, you can use the command `:Tableize/{pattern}` in a similar fashion as you tabulate (e.g.
    `:Tableize/;` uses ';' as the delimiter) or use the mapping <kbd>\<Leader\>T</kbd>
-   defined by `g:table_mode_tableize_op_map` option which takes input in the cmd-line and uses the `{pattern}` input as the delimiter.
+   (defined by the option `g:table_mode_tableize_op_map`) which takes input in the cmd-line and uses the `{pattern}` input as the delimiter.

-   `:Tableize` also accepts a range and so you can also call it by giving lines manually like `:line1,line2Tableize`, but this is not very intuitive.
+   `:Tableize` also accepts a range.
+Call it by giving lines manually like `:line1,line2Tableize`.
+However this may not be intuitive.
    You can use the mapping <kbd>\<Leader\>T</kbd> with a `[count]` to apply it to the next `[count]` lines in standard vim style.